Iteranya/anita-cms/README.md

 -   When you want a portfolio website
 -   A little corner of the web that is yours
 -   A neat shop, catalogue, or gallery page
+-   Information Page for Local School or even City
+-   Low to Medium Traffic Website
 -   Literally Anything Wordpress Can Offer You
+-   Okay maybe wordpress without the ecosystem

 **Is Anita designed to replace wordpress?**